GSTAR44/Certacablock/README.md

 # Certacablock

-Certacablock is a decentralized application (dApp) built on Ethereum also compatible on any chains, for issuing and verifying academic certificates on the blockchain.
+Certacablock is a decentralized application (dApp) built on Ethereum and compatible with any chain for issuing and verifying academic certificates on the blockchain.

 ## Table of Contents